-The report also showed that the division had a 91.2 percent conviction rate for all financial crimes.
-The division did see a drop in their overall numbers of investigations.
-The report also highlighted a continued focus on employment tax, cryptocurrency, and cybercrime by the agency.
-The agency has seen a downward trend of investigations and prosecutions for the Criminal Investigations division.
-The decrease has largely been attributed to the division losing more special agents than they can hire.
-The division sees anywhere from 130-150 agents retire every year and it usually takes a few years for new agents to be trained and start working cases.
+The division for Criminal Investigations did see a drop in their overall number of investigations and prosecutions in 2019.
+The report also highlighted a continued focus on employment tax, cryptocurrency and cybercrime by the agency.
+The decrease has largely been attributed to the division losing more special agents than they can hire rather than a decline in intentional tax violations.
+The division sees anywhere from 130-150 agents retire every year, and it usually takes a few years for new agents to be trained and start working cases.

 To combat this, the division is ramping up its hiring initiatives and is collaborating with other government agencies to combat new threats related to cryptocurrency and cybercrime.
 One area that has seen an increase in cases has been in the division’s employment tax enforcement area.
 The division saw an increase in investigations with 250 cases for 2019 and with an incarceration rate of 84%.

 Work With Polston Tax Resolution & Accounting When You Need Help With the IRS

 Reaching out to a tax attorney to handle your case or review your situation can simplify the process for you.
 Ensure everything goes correctly and face tax issues confidently with Polston’s help.
 Contact us for a free consultation, and let us advocate for you.

 Learn More About IRS Account Investigation

 Let’s face it; it can be tempting to throw away any IRS notices received in the mail simply because we aren’t sure what to do with them or because we want the problems to disappear.
 Unfortunately, ignoring IRS tax notices can only lead to penalties and expensive fees if you continue to bury those notices...